SpaceG/spaceg.github.io/_posts/2015-02-27-worktime-tracking-harvest-app.markdown

-I have found a script to count Lines of code of our Start Up.
-We write alot of code and Lines.
+I have found a Script to Count Lines of Code of our Start Up.
+We write alot of Code and Lines.